History of the Republican Party (United States): Emergence of neoconservatives

-The Clinton years and the Congressional ascendancy: 1992–2000
+Clinton years: 1993–2001

 After the election of Democratic President Bill Clinton in 1992, the Republican Party, led by House Minority Whip Newt Gingrich campaigning on a "Contract with America", were elected to majorities to both Houses of Congress in the Republican Revolution of 1994.
 It was the first time since 1952 that the Republicans secured control of both houses of U.S. Congress, which with the exception of the Senate during 2001–2002 was retained through 2006.
 This capture and subsequent holding of Congress represented a major legislative turnaround, as Democrats controlled both houses of Congress for the forty years preceding 1995, with the exception of the 1981–1987 Congress in which Republicans controlled the Senate.

 In 1994, Republican Congressional candidates ran on a platform of major reforms of government with measures such as a balanced budget amendment and welfare reform.
 These measures and others formed the famous Contract with America, which represented the first effort to have a party platform in an off-year election.
 The Contract promised to bring all points up for a vote for the first time in history.
 The Republicans passed some of their proposals, but failed on others such as term limits.

 Democratic President Bill Clinton opposed some of the social agenda initiatives, but he co-opted the proposals for welfare reform and a balanced federal budget.
 The result was a major change in the welfare system, which conservatives hailed and liberals bemoaned.
 The Republican-controlled House of Representatives failed to muster the two-thirds majority required to pass a Constitutional amendment to impose term limits on members of Congress.